meows/racket/docs/atom.md

 One reason we take the time to learn the word atom is so that when we're in a discussion, we can say that `pineapple` is one atom, and not `pine` plus `apple`.
 We're not allowed to split it any further.
-In fact, the word atom came from the Greek word for uncuttable, _"atomos"_.
+As a trivia fact, the word atom came from the Greek word for uncuttable, _"atomos"_.